Calendula: The Companion Plant That Does It All

 5 different images of "calendula companion planting" from Pinterest:

-• Calendula and tomatoes.
+- Calendula and tomatoes.
 Calendula is a good companion plant for tomatoes because it helps to deter pests such as aphids, whiteflies, and nematodes.
 It also attracts pollinators, which help to improve tomato pollination and fruit set.
-Image of Calendula and tomatoes companion planting

-• Calendula and carrots.
+- Calendula and carrots.
 Calendula helps to repel carrot root fly, a common pest of carrots.
 It also helps to improve the flavor of carrots.
-Image of Calendula and carrots companion planting

-• Calendula and asparagus.
+- Calendula and asparagus.
 Calendula helps to deter asparagus beetles, a common pest of asparagus.
 It also helps to improve the flavor of asparagus.
-Image of Calendula and asparagus companion planting

-• Calendula and roses.
+- Calendula and roses.
 Calendula helps to deter aphids, spider mites, and other pests that can damage roses.
 It also helps to attract pollinators, which help to improve rose pollination and flower production.
-Image of Calendula and roses companion planting

-• Calendula and herbs.
+- Calendula and herbs.
 Calendula can be planted with a variety of herbs, including basil, mint, and rosemary.
 It helps to deter pests and attract pollinators, which can benefit all of the plants in the garden.
-Image of Calendula and herbs companion planting

 Post a Comment for "Calendula: The Companion Plant That Does It All"